Sunday, December 4, 2016

 <http://www.studylight.org/com/guz/view.cgi?book=da&chapter=010>.
 1997-2003.

 Some have suggested that this “head” or “prince” of the kingdom of Persia is Satan himself.
-This is based on the idea of there being two “chief princes”: Satan, who is the prince of the demons -- the angels that sinned, and Michael, who is prince over the angels of God.
+This is based on the idea of there being two “chief princes”: Satan, who is the prince of the demons -- the angels that sinned, and Michael, who is the prince over the angels of God.
 This would accommodate the reading that is found in most translations, in which Michael is said to be “one of the chief princes.”
-By this explanation there would be two chief princes: Satan the archdemon, and Michael, the archangel.
+By this explanation, there would be two chief princes: Satan, the archdemon, and Michael, the archangel.

-The Scribes and the Pharisees acknowledged Satan by the name Beelzebub as the prince of the demons (Matthew 9:12; 12:24; Mark 3:22; Luke 11:15) Jesus identified this prince as Satan.
+The Scribes and the Pharisees acknowledged Satan by the name Beelzebub as the prince of the demons (Matthew 9:12; 12:24; Mark 3:22; Luke 11:15).
+Jesus identified this prince as Satan.
 (Matthew 12:26) Thus, we have Satan identified as the chief, or prince, of the demons, the archdemon.

 In Hebrews 2:10, we find that Jesus is referred to as the “Archegos” (Strong’s G747) of the believer’s salvation.
-The primary meaning of this word is “chief prince”, or “chief leader”; thus, this supports Jesus as being one of the chief princes, as spoken of in Daniel 10:13, and at the same supports the conclusion that Jesus is Michael the archangel.
+The primary meaning of this word is “chief prince”, or “chief leader”; thus, this supports Jesus as being one of the chief princes, as spoken of in Daniel 10:13, and at the same time supports the conclusion that Jesus is Michael the archangel.

 The word “first” may also be used to designate “rank”; this is often done in the military structure as well as in corporate structures.
-For instance, in the United States, we speak of “First Lieutenant”, “First Lady”, “First Vice President of...”, etc. The word “first” in these instances do not designate that they are the “first” to ever be such, but rather it designates a “rank” within that group being spoken of.
-Likewise, we may speak of the “chief officers” of a corporation, without any thought of claiming that all those being referred to as being of the same rank.
-Similarly, with the phrase “chief princes”; there is no need to assume that by this term that there is a rank of spirit beings all of equal bodily glory, or the same rank, etc., who are designated “chief princes.”
+For instance, in the United States, we speak of “First Lieutenant”, “First Lady”, “First Vice President of...”, etc. The word “first” in these instances does not designate that they are the “first” to ever be such, but rather it designates a “rank” within that group being spoken of.
+Likewise, we may speak of the “chief officers” of a corporation, without any thought of claiming that all those being referred to are of the same rank.
+Similarly, with the phrase “chief princes,” there is no need to assume that by this term that there is a rank of spirit beings all of equal bodily glory, or the same rank, etc., who are designated “chief princes.”
 Michael, being the archangel, would certainly be the first in rank among any spirit beings that would be included in the classification, “chief princes.”

 John Gill wrote concerning the expression “one/first of the chief princes”: